Environmental activist long wanted in U.S. arson attacks surrenders

 PORTLAND, Oregon A Canadian environmentalist accused of taking part in a campaign of arson attacks across the U.S. West surrendered on Thursday after a decade on the run to face charges in what authorities call the "largest eco-terrorism case" in U.S. history.

-"Rubin's arrest marks the end of her decade-long period as an international fugitive in the largest eco-terrorism case in United States history," the Justice Department statement said of the arson spree.
+"Rubin's arrest marks the end of her decade-long period as an international fugitive in the largest eco-terrorism case in United States history," the Justice Department statement said.

+A 2006 federal grand jury indictment charges Rubin, 39, with being a member of an Oregon cell of the Earth Liberation Front, which is accused of setting a series of fires in five western states.

-The government indicted Rubin in 2006 of taking part in a conspiracy with 12 others involving 20 acts of arson.
+The government accuses Rubin of taking part in a conspiracy with 12 others involving 20 acts of arson from 1996 to 2001.

 She is also accused of participating in a 1998 attempted arson at the Medford, Oregon, offices of U.S. Forest Industries.